abhinavdayal/DepthMask/Readme.md

 ![arch](encdec.jpg)

 Trained for 10 epochs for 80x80 resolution with batch size of 192 that took 6 hours to complete.
 Then did 2 epochs on 160x160 size image that took another 4 hours to complete.
+The model had 2.3 million parameters overall.
 Results are below:

 #### Depth Outputs
 ![1](ed2_deptho.jpg)